The Latest: Miss District of Columbia wins 2017 Miss USA

 The event is airing live on the Fox network from the Mandalay Bay Convention Center on the Las Vegas Strip.

-Miss District of Columbia Kára McCullough works for the U.S. Nuclear Regulatory Commission.
+Miss District of Columbia K?ra McCullough works for the U.S. Nuclear Regulatory Commission.
 She says she wants to inspire children to pursue careers on the fields of science, technology, engineering and mathematics.

 Next, the contestants will model wearing swimsuits.